a-weiss-programmer/chat-app/README.md

 ## __Bugs__

-1. **Return Carriage**: There is currently a cross-compatability issue with Macintosh (Unix) and Windows when submitting to chat.
-Macs currently distort the timestamp brackets slightly.

 1. **Commands: /nick and /help**: There is an issue that once a client types in either `/nick` and `/help`, they will need to hit enter (return carriage) one more time.
 This is due to the chat submission implementation that begins with the `>` arrow, and how the last command submitted it overwritten with a timestamp, nickname, and chat message.

     * Help command `/help`